bazeltools/rules_minidock/BUILD_TAR_METRICS.md

   --metrics_output=metrics.log
 ```

+When `--metrics_output` is specified, all metrics are written exclusively to the specified file (not stderr).
 This is useful when:
 - You want to separate metrics from regular stderr output
 - You need to parse metrics programmatically
-- You're running in a Bazel build and want to preserve metrics logs
+- You're running in a Bazel build and want to preserve metrics logs as build artifacts

 ### Using with Bazel (`container_data` rule)